burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. The compiler's use `unsigned` or `signed` in the absence of an explicit type specification is not defined for bit fields.

 3. In general, the result of doing the right shift for signed integer types in the case of negative numbers is undefined before C++20.
 The compiler implementer can perform either a logical right shift or an arithmetic shift ([2], p.
+252).

-252).  **Since C++20 right-shift on signed integral types is an arithmetic right shift, which performs sign-extension.**
+> Since C++20 right-shift on signed integral types is an **arithmetic right shift**, which performs sign-extension.

 ## Auto Type Deduction